redpanthers/JoinUs-Freshers/questions.md

 	OS : I switch between Windows 10 and Ubuntu depending on the project and dependencies.
 	RAM : 8GB
 	Screen Resolution : 1360*768
-	IDE : Almost IDE from JetBrains (Personally used RubyMine, IntelliJ IDEA, Webstorm, PyCharm), Android Studio (which has the taste of JetBrains as well ), Eclipse from olden days, Adobe Dreamweaver
+	IDE : Almost IDE from JetBrains (Personally used RubyMine, IntelliJ IDEA, Webstorm, PyCharm), Android Studio (which has the taste of JetBrains as well ),Eclipse from olden days, Adobe Dreamweaver
-	Text Editors : I often use Sublime Text, Notepad++ as well Processor : Powerful enough to handle anything I through at it (AMD FX-8120).
+	Text Editors : I often use Sublime Text, Notepad++ as well Processor : Powerful enough to handle anything I throw at it (AMD FX-8120).
 	GPU : MSI GTX960 2G Gaming edition
 3. Describe your ideal development environment
+	I have very little experience working on Laptop so far as I don't own one.
+	So, obviously my ideal environment would be to setup on a desktop.
+	Am comfortable with Windows and Linux but I haven't been on Mac.
+As far as development is concerned, I usually code for a long stretch and then take a break to come back soon while working on projects.
+I prefer IDE compared to normal text editors as I don't have to switch windows and make things complicated.
+	IDEs from JetBrains are infact my favourite, as all of them have common structure but all are highly intuitive.
+	I love open source projects and for the same reason, I do work on Linux based systems for development.
+So, in general, I find my ideal development environment as a more flexible one.

 **Social links**

 1. Link to your Github account